ben-kemister/development-cheat-sheets/_javascript/syntax.md

 **camelCase** is a common naming convention used for Javascript variables.

 You cannot use reserved words (such as `var`) for variable names.

+## Variable Scopes

+Variables can either be **global** or **local**.

+The use of global variables is generally harmful.
+Global variables are shared amongst all of the scripts that are running, and as a result you might get unexpected behavior if another script is using a variable with the same name.

+### Global Variables

+If you assign a variable without using a keyword (such as `var`) it will be created as a global variable.

+{% highlight javascript %}

+    // Global Variable
+    myPet = "cat";

+{% endhighlight %}

+If you have enabled **strict mode** (by adding `"use strict";` at the top of your file) you will get a warning if you using any global variables.

+### Local Variables

+To define a local variable use the keyword `var`.

+{% highlight javascript %}

+    // Local variable
+    var myState = "ACT";

+{% endhighlight %}

+Functions are the main delimiter of variable scope when using the `var` keyword.

+In ECMAScript 2015 or above you can also use `let` and/or `const`, these have *block* scope.

 # Strings
 String literals are Strings which are contained within quotation marks, for example: